ay-hani/mydoc/Devops_Doc/Ansible/Readme.md

 It supports several commands, and you can modify its configuration at runtime:

-1. cd [pattern] : change host/group (you can use host patterns eg.: app*.dc*:!app01*)
+1. cd "pattern" : change host/group (you can use host patterns eg.: app*.dc*:!app01*)
 2. list : list available hosts in the current path
 3. list groups : list groups included in the current path
 4. become : toggle the become flag
 5. ! : forces shell module instead of the ansible module (!yum update -y)
-6. verbosity [num] : set the verbosity level
+6. verbosity "num" : set the verbosity level
-7. forks [num] : set the number of forks
+7. forks "num" : set the number of forks
-8. become_user [user] : set the become_user
+8. become_user "user" : set the become_user
-9.  remote_user [user] : set the remote_user
+9.  remote_user "user" : set the remote_user
-10. become_method [method] : set the privilege escalation method
+10. become_method "method" : set the privilege escalation method
-11. check [bool] : toggle check mode
+11. check "bool" : toggle check mode
-12. diff [bool] : toggle diff mode
+12. diff "bool" : toggle diff mode
-13. timeout [integer] : set the timeout of tasks in seconds (0 to disable)
+13. timeout "integer" : set the timeout of tasks in seconds (0 to disable)
-14. help [command/module] : display documentation for the command or module
+14. help "command/module" : display documentation for the command or module
 15. exit : exit ansible-console

 #### sample usage